joelhawksley/identity/components/slides.md

 ^ In GitHub data model

-^ PR is just an issue with an associated PullRequest object.
+^ PR is just an issue with an associated pull request object.

+^ So all pull requests are issues, but not all issues are pull requests.

 ---

+[.code-highlight: all]
+[.code-highlight: 3]
+[.code-highlight: 2, 4]
+[.code-highlight: 2-4]

 ```erb
 <% if pull_request && pull_request.merged? %>